CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 ## Deploying behind a reverse proxy

-When running Canasta behind an external reverse proxy that terminates SSL and forwards requests to Canasta over HTTP (such as nginx, a cloud load balancer, or Cloudflare in "Flexible SSL" mode), you must disable Caddy's automatic HTTPS handling.
-Otherwise, Caddy may attempt to redirect requests or provision certificates, causing redirect loops or certificate errors.
+When running Canasta behind an external reverse proxy that terminates SSL and forwards requests to Canasta over HTTP (such as nginx, a cloud load balancer, or Cloudflare in "Flexible SSL" mode), you must tell Caddy to serve over HTTP only.
+Otherwise, Caddy will attempt to provision certificates and listen on HTTPS, causing redirect loops or connection errors.

 To configure this, create an env file with the `CADDY_AUTO_HTTPS` setting: